billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 kubectl exec -it deployment/yellowlive-postgres -n ns-yellow-starter -- psql -U postgres -c "CREATE DATABASE datasurface_merge;"

 # Create source tables and initial test data using the data simulator
-# This creates the customers and addresses tables with initial data and simulates some changes
+# This creates the customers and addresses tables with initial data and simulates some changes and leaves it running continuously.
 kubectl run data-simulator --rm -i --restart=Never \
   --image=datasurface/datasurface:latest \
   --env="POSTGRES_USER=postgres" \